grompe/BTWTweak/patcher/readme.txt

 - Make wither skeletons and logs destroyed by fire drop ash, which also can be used as a fertilizer

+- To pay tribute to death, now gravestone is placed after the player's death, if terrain allows.
+Graves will only be created if the player lived long enough to Hardcore Spawn.

 v0.8

 - Render sun/moon on short and tiny view distances as it is now